Epay-Rosales/emily.github.io/README.md

 ### Project documentation plan

-A documentation plan for producing written content and deliverables in a region-wide new tech implementation.
+A documentation plan for producing written content and deliverables for a fictitious bank that's implementing a new system regionally.
+This is part of my technical communications program at SFU.

 <img
      src="doc_plan.png"